Understanding Pigeonhole

 Tombstones

-A tombstone is a Pigeonhole Box which is signed with an empty ciphertext.
-Unlike normal writes, which are rejected if the Box already exists, a tombstone unconditionally replaces the Box contents.
+A tombstone is a Pigeonhole box which is signed with an empty ciphertext.
+Unlike normal writes, which are rejected if the box already exists, a tombstone unconditionally replaces the box contents.
 Only the write cap holder can create tombstones.
 Tombstones can be sent directly or bundled into a copy command for atomic deletion.

 Protocol Composition